 The term business cloud distinguishes cloud services aimed at companies from those that are also or primarily aimed at private individuals.

-What are the advantages of the cloud?
+of the cloud?

 Cloud services can dynamically adjust to the needs of the customer, both upwards and downwards.